Yes, There is Also a Lesser Kudu

 This famous statue is exhibited in the grounds of Skukuza Camp, the administrative center of the Kruger National Park.

-A lesser kudu bull has a black crest of hair on the neck but there is no hair under the throat and chest unlike its greater cousin.
+A lesser kudu bull has a black crest of hair on the neck but there is no hair under the throat and chest like its greater cousin.

 The male can reach about 95–105 cm (37–41 in) at the shoulder and typically weighs 92–108 kg (203–238 lb), as you can see, it is much smaller than its greater cousin.